kenbusano/vaxpress/README.md

 maglalagay ng docs this is my (Week 17)

-*connected na database natin huhu
+*hoy gago what if kung bukas na to???